opencog/sensory/DesignNotes-C.md

 ```
    (cog-execute (Open (Type 'TerminalStream)))
 ```
 Oh effing A. This returns an instance.
-Is it a god-given fact that open always returns instances?
+Is it a god-given fact that Open always returns instances?
 I guess so.
-Which means we need to record this instance somwehere.
+Which means we need to record this instance somewhere.

 We do this for the other terminal instance.
 But how do we know that the Agent can now be retired, because both commands ran?
 We got lucky, here,